raechill95/SELUGandT/setup.md

 ---
 layout: page
 title: Setup
-root: .
+permalink: /setup/
 ---

-If you are using a lab computer, these steps have been done for you.
+> If you are using a lab computer, these steps have been done for you.
 You do not need to perform them.

 > ## Where to type commands: How to open a new shell
 > The `shell` is a program that enables us to send commands to the computer and recive output.
 It is also referred to as the `terminal` or `command line`.